 Denver Music Advancement Fund

-Launched in 2018, the Denver Music Advancement Fund has now provided $275,000 to support initiatives that advance the Denver Music Strategy and IMAGINE 2020, Denver’s cultural plan.
-The goal of this fund is to ensure that music continues to drive economic vibrancy, builds a more resilient, equitable and connected city, and creates positive social change through music-centered programs.
+Launched in 2018, as part of the Denver Music Strategy, the Denver Music Advancement Fund supports initiatives that build a more equitable and connected city, and create positive social change through music-centered programs.

-Since 2018, the Denver Music Advancement Fund has awarded 53 grants to benefit a broad diversity of communities including youth, people with disabilities, older adults, communities of color, and such areas of focus as mental health and education.
-All programs have supported the seven vision elements of IMAGINE 2020:
+Since 2018, the Denver Music Advancement Fund has awarded 64 grants to benefit a diversity of communities including youth, older adults, Black, Indigenous, Latino/x/e, Asian American & Pacific Islander, People of Color or of the global majority, LGBTQIA+, people with disabilities and other under resourced groups.
+The grants have also supported different focus areas including mental health, education, cross-sector collaborations and social innovations.
+Funded programs have supported the seven vision elements of Denver’s cultural plan including:

 - Integration - Increase creative activities and participation in daily life